Adzz/CV/README.md

 ## Experience

-**Motor Yacht Sky** (Sept 2014 to Nov 2015)
+** Emberg Enterprises - Motor Yacht Sky** (Sept 2014 to Nov 2015)
 Bosun

+Helped guide the boat through a 6 month yard period in France which involved lots of contractors of many different nationalities.
+Required balancing everyone's interests, personalities and deadlines, usually in a language that I don't speak.
+After the shipyard, I spent 5 months working very long hours sailing around the East and West Med.
+Responsibilities included navigational watches, managing other crew members and taking responsibility for the safety and welfarfe of the crew and passengers.

 **JBT** (Feb 2014 to Present)
 Co founder/Head of Branding/Labourer

 As soon as I started yachting I began saving to invest in property with my brother.
 I branded and invested in his building company and helped with physical labour whenever I had time off work.
 We bought our first house in July 2015 and completed extensive renovations by January 2016.
-This required a demanding work ethic and careful time management as most of the renovation work overlapped with my time at Makers Academy.
-Aside from the physical work I sourced supplies, applied for various licenses and permissions with the council which included producing my own scale drawings of proposed work, and even attending a deputation at Portsmouth City Council, where I had to defend our plans in front of neighbours, council members and a planning committee.
+This required a demanding work ethic and careful time management as most of the renovation work overlapped with my time at Makers Academy, and took place in a different city.
+Aside from the physical work I sourced supplies and handled the application of various licenses and permissions needed to complete the work.
+The applications were not simple and required producing my own scale drawings of proposed work, negotiating with neighbours and the council and even attendance at a deputation where I had to defend our plans in front of a planning committee.

+**Rockstar Marine - Motor Yacht Blind Date** (Sept 2013 to Feb 2014) Bosun

+Role involved managing teams of deckhands and dayworkers, organising activities for demanding clients and a step up in responsibilities in regards to safety for activities and passages.
+Heavily involved in integrating and training a completely new crew, being the only person left after the season who wasn't fired or retired.

-**Motor Yacht Blind Date** (Nov 2012 to Feb 2014)
+**Rockstar Marine - Motor Yacht Blind Date** (Nov 2012 to Sept 2013)
 Deckhand

+Flew to Florida with no contacts and networked to secure a job on a 50m yacht with a sterling reputation.
+Responsibilities included; maintaing the yacht; driving tenders and keeping bridge watches; meeting the demands of some of the richest people in the world, being responsible for the safety of those same people during water sports, passages and parties.
+Secured a promotion in under a year.